leroyguillaume/projectctl/README.md

 - `name` that has for value the project name
 - `description` that has for value the project description (can be set with `-d` option, unset by default)
 - `env` that contains all environment variables
-- `git.user.name` that has for value the git username (can be undefined if it is not set in default git configuration)
-- `git.user.email` that has for value the email of the git user (can be undefined if it is not set in default git configuration)
+- `git` that contains default git configuration

 You can also define any variable you want but keep in mind that you will have to set it when you run command by adding `--values` option.